allinbits/grants/AiB-BUIDL-Grants-and-Bounties-program/README.md

 We're flexible in what you choose to focus on, but we do have some clear rules for the grants we fund:

-- Work funded by All in Bits BUIDL Grants and Bounties program must align with AtomOne's proposed mission and scope.
+- Work funded by AiB BUIDL Grants and Bounties Program must align with AtomOne's proposed mission and scope.
 - Any output must be open source, transparent or otherwise freely available

 ### Eligibility